Chipped Nails and Cheesecake

 Through the window, he watches a couple arguing in a parked Corolla.
 The woman's hands move like she's conducting an orchestra of grievances.
 The man stares straight ahead.
 Their breath fogs the windows from inside.
 Soon, they'll be invisible.

 The waiter materializes.
-Nineteen years old with the eyes of someone who's seen every version of this date.
+Nineteen years old with the eyes of someone who's seen every possible version of this date.
 "How's everything tasting?"

 "Perfect," she lies, her salmon now completely deconstructed, a fish autopsy.